Table of Contents Show

 Do you believe in change?

-And, before you answer that question, do you still pray?
+And, before you answer that, do you still pray?

 Recently, it’s been another Pauleene pedantic processing season.
 You’d think this idea that we can arrive would have worn off by now on me, but alas.